awsdocs/amazon-sns-developer-guide/doc_source/sns-create-topic.md

 #### [ Go ]

 **SDK for Go V2**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/gov2/sns/CreateTopic#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/gov2/sns/CreateTopic#code-examples)\.
 +  For API details, see [CreateTopic](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/sns#Client.CreateTopic) in *AWS SDK for Go API Reference*\.

 ------
 #### [ Java ]

 **SDK for Java 2\.x**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/sns#readme)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/sns#readme)\.

 ```